 Another type of thyroid disease is hyperthyroidism.
 This occurs when the thyroid overproduces hormones, flooding the body with too much.
 An overactive thyroid can be caused by too much iodine, certain diseases and as a side effect of some medications.
 Symptoms of hyperthyroidism include a rapid heart rate, tremors, weight loss, fatigue, sweating, digestive issues, and jitters.

 When the body produces too many hormones from the thyroid, seniors must take medication to slow it down.
-Doctors will also give the same advice on healthy diet, exercise and plenty of sleep to help aging adults control the symptoms of hyperthyroidism.
+Doctors will also give the same advice on a healthy diet, exercise and plenty of sleep to help aging adults control the symptoms of hyperthyroidism.